JavaScript Code

 return interval(5000);

-Add the Load Table or any other load data step as the next one.
+For the second step in this action, add the Load Table action or any other load data step.

 Safely parse JSON result into a variable